AfsalBaaqirA/WordGuesserGame/Readme.md

 - Timer: A 60-second countdown timer starts once the letters are generated.
 - Word Entry: Players can input words using the generated letters.
 - Word Validation: Entered words are checked against a provided dictionary.
+    - Dictionary is implemented as HashSet for fast word lookup `O(1)`.
     - Valid words are scored based on their length.
     - Invalid words are rejected, and no score is added.
     - Already entered words are rejected, and no score is added.